-86 The insurer may use a haircut of 0% for cash received as collateral if the cash is held in Canada in the form of a deposit at one of the insurer's banking subsidiaries.
+The insurer may use a haircut of 0% for cash received as collateral if the cash is held in Canada in the form of a deposit at one of the insurer's banking subsidiaries.

-- 1. Both the exposure and the collateral are cash or securities issued by the Government of Canada or a provincial or territorial government in Canada. - 2.
-Both the exposure and the collateral are denominated in the same currency. - 3.
-Either the transaction is overnight or both the exposure and the collateral are marked to market daily and are subject to daily remargining. - 4.
-Following a counterparty's failure to remargin, the time that is required between the last mark to market before the failure to remargin and the liquidation87 of the collateral is considered to be no more than four business days. - 5.
+- 3. Either the transaction is overnight or both the exposure and the collateral are marked to market daily and are subject to daily remargining. - 4.
+Following a counterparty's failure to remargin, the time that is required between the last mark to market before the failure to remargin and the liquidation of the collateral is considered to be no more than four business days. - 5.
 The transaction is settled across a settlement system proven for that type of transaction. - 6.
 The documentation covering the agreement is standard market documentation for repo-style transactions in the securities concerned. - 7.
 The transaction is governed by documentation specifying that if the counterparty fails to satisfy an obligation to deliver cash or securities or to deliver margin or otherwise defaults, then the transaction is immediately terminable. - 8.
 Upon any default event, regardless of whether the counterparty is insolvent or bankrupt, the insurer has the unfettered right to immediately seize and liquidate the collateral for its benefit.